Mahindra e2o: Product history

 Rear-quarter view of the REVA NXR concept exhibited at the 2009 Frankfurt Motor Show.

+India's then-prime minister Manmohan Singh with a Mahindra e2o in 2020.

 The Reva NXR M1 class electric concept car was unveiled at the 2009 Frankfurt Motor Show.
 Production was initially scheduled for late 2010 with deliveries slated for early 2011; export production was initially scheduled for 2012.
 It was later rescheduled for late 2012 only for the Indian market, and took place in March 2013 when the Mahindra e2o was launched.

 According to Mahindra, the market launch was delayed while awaiting a decision from the Indian government on whether it would provide consumer tax benefits for electric car buyers.
 Although the incentives were not included in the 2013-14 Indian government budget, the company decided to proceed with the market launch.
 The company anticipates that Delhi will become the largest market for the e2o, as the city offers a 29% subsidy for the purchase of electric cars.
 The company has already set up over 250 charging stations in various cities, with 95 in Delhi and over 100 in Bengaluru.

 The Mahindra e2o was expected to be available with either lead-acid or lithium-ion batteries.
 The car's exterior concept was initiated in collaboration with DC Design, and detailed design of production exterior and interior styling was done in-house by Reva's R&D and Styling team.

 Range, speed, safety and interior specifications fall along the lines of a new generation of battery electric vehicles.
 In Europe, the process might start with Mahindra e2o undergoing M1 categorisation.
 The earlier Reva was exempted from most European crash test rules because of its low weight and power, and it was registered in the European ‘heavy quadricycle’ category instead of the ‘car’ category.
 Now the Mahindra e2o like any other car sold in Europe, has to have a crash test, ABS and airbags.
 The Mahindra e2o however, passed all safety tests in 2013 when it was crash tested in Spain.